4meepo/tagalign/README.md

 }
 ```

+## Usage

+By default tagalign will only align tags, but not sort them.
+But alignment and sort can work together or separately.

+* As a Golangci Linter (Recommended)

+    Tagalign is a built-in linter in [Golangci Lint](https://golangci-lint.run/usage/linters/#tagalign) since `v1.53`.
+    > Note: In order to have the best experience,  add the `--fix` flag to `golangci-lint` to enabled the aufofix feature.

+* Standalone Mode

+    Install it using `GO` or download it [here](https://github.com/4meepo/tagalign/releases).
+    ```bash
+    go install github.com/4meepo/tagalign/cmd/tagalign
+    ```
+    Run it in your terminal.
+    ```bash
+    # Only align tags.
+    tagalign -fix {package path}
+    # Only sort tags with fixed order.
+    tagalign -fix -noalign -sort -order "json,xml" {package path}
+    # Align and sort together.
+    tagalign -fix -sort -order "json,xml" {package path}
+    ```

+## Sort Tag

 In addition to alignment, it can also sort tags with fixed order.
 If we enable sort with fixed order `json,xml`, the following code

 ```go